 - Click on the user name.

 Available groupslist and click on the right arrow to move it to the

 Chosen groupslist and click on the left arrow to remove it.

 $ ssh firstname.lastname@example.org $ cd /app/weblate $ sudo docker-compose run weblate rebuild_index --all --clean

-Note that the new index will not be used right away, some workers may still have the old index open.
-Rebooting the machine is an option, waiting for a few hours is another option.
+Note that the new index may not be used right away.
+Some workers may still have the old index open.
+If the index is holding up translators with a release looming, the server can be rebooted.